 Since 1947, Neokraft has established a reputation as a leading custom sign fabricator in Maine and throughout New England.

 Our company produced many iconic signs across Maine during the Golden Era of custom signs in the 1950s, 1960s and 1970s.
 By the 1980s, custom signs had moved into the modern era and Neokraft was there and ready.

-It's 2019, and we are still going strong.
-The Neokraft team continues to bring years of experience, ingenuity, and our Maine work ethic to each project.
+Each passing year, the Neokraft team continues to bring years of experience, ingenuity, and our Maine work ethic to each project as we grow and adapt to the community, state and regional changes in the sign industry.
 For decades, our attention to detail and craftsmanship have been recognized by businesses, designers, hospitals, schools, colleges and retailers throughout Maine, U.S. and Canada.
-We have a rich history, yet we continue to grow and adapt to the community, state and regional changes in the sign industry.
-By staying abreast of new technologies, Neokraft has remained a leader, bringing our clients the quality, service and support required in a competitive market.
+By staying abreast of new technologies, Neokraft has remained a leader bringing our clients the quality, service and support required in a competitive market.

 Concerned about Our Environment -

 Neokraft Signs is a significant consumer of raw materials.
 Even though we try to maximize each piece we use, there is still a considerable amount of unusable product leftover when producing new signage.
 When we replace old, unwanted or damaged signs, we need to dispose of those products as well.

 Neokraft is mindful of this waste and firmly believes in recycling our resources and reducing landfill impact.
 We sell tons of acrylic/lexan (plastics), aluminum and steel scraps to recyclers every year.

 "Recycling is one of the most powerful ways any company can help clean up and preserve Maine's environment and our planet."